Many neighborly polytopes and oriented matroids: Neighborly and balanced Oriented Matroids

+Thus, realizable neighborly oriented matroids correspond to neighborly polytopes.
+However, not all neighborly oriented matroids are realizable (see Section~\ref{sec:nonrealizable}).
+Nevertheless, several properties of neighborly polytopes extend to all neighborly oriented matroids (cf.~\cite{CordovilDuchet2000} and~\cite{Sturmfels1988}).

-In particular, every neighborly matroid is acyclic and all of its elements are vertices.
-An interesting property of neighborly matroids of odd rank (hence polytopes of even dimension) is that they are rigid.
-We call an oriented matroid $\cM$ \defn{rigid} if there is no other matroid that shares the same face lattice with $\cM$.
+An important property of neighborly matroids of odd rank (in the realizable case, neighborly polytopes of even dimension) is that they are rigid.
+We call an oriented matroid \emph{rigid} if there is no other oriented matroid that has its face lattice; equivalently, if the face lattice determines its whole set of covectors.
+This result was first discovered by Shemer for neighborly polytopes~\cite{Shemer1982} and later extended to all neighborly oriented matroids by Sturmfels~\cite{Sturmfels1988}.